 Before the internet, this type of behavior was mostly confined to road rage.
 There was no audience of cheering morons, but even the sweetest granny can turn into a finger-flipping, foul-mouthed hellbeast behind the wheel.

 It turns out some people don’t need anonymity to be a complete tool.
-They just need to believe the people they’re talking about can’t hear them.
+They just need to think the people they’re talking about can’t hear them.

 What’s this got to do with food?

 Government agencies get together with industry leaders every now and then to

 come up with great new ways to screw us improve the state of society.
 If you read the notes from these meetings, you can tell whether it was for public consumption.
 The one I just found clearly wasn’t.

 Back in 1997 the Federal Trade Commission looked into the claims coming from the weight loss industry to see if they counted as false advertising.
 Their report could use some editing, which you can see just from the title: Commercial Weight Loss Products and Programs; What Consumers Stand To Gain and Lose — A Public Conference on the Information Consumers Need to Evaluate Weight Loss Products and Programs.